 Support from WordPress Experts

-Almost every major web host offers an easy way to install WordPress, and since WordPress is free this makes it quick and easy for most people to set up a site that is powered by WordPress.
-However, if you run in to a problem with your site that is related to WordPress you may or may not be able to get help from your host.
+With the average web host, if you run into a problem with your site that is related to WordPress you may or may not be able to get help from your host.
 Many hosts do not support third-party installations, which would include WordPress.

 What About Pricing?